Britain’s Ale Trail – A New Tour for Groups

 Explore more of what the Cotswolds has to offer today as you travel through picturesque villages, making stops to admire the scenery and sample the ale on tap.
 Your day will begin with a visit to Stow-on-the-Wold, a magnificent market town well-known for its antiques stores.
 Travel onward to Bourton-on-the-Water, the village often referred to as the ‘Venice of the Cotswolds’ because of the many little bridges which cross the River Windrush.
 You will make an extended stop in Bibury which William Morris called ‘The most beautiful village in England’ and it’s easy to see why.
-Enjoy lunch at The Swan Hotel on the banks of the River Coln.
+Enjoy lunch at The Swan Hotel on the banks of the River Coln (additional cost)

 After lunch visit Hook Norton Brewery for a two hour tour which includes a look at the brewery’s original steam engine, an explanation of the brewing process, a visit to see the Shire Horses and an all important tasting session!

 This evening you will return to your hotel in Chipping Campden.

 Start your day by travelling to The National Brewery Centre in Burton-on-Trent.
 Here an experienced guide will take you through each step of the brewing process.
 The museum also explains the role of steam engines in the development of the industry and offers the opportunity to view stunning vintage vehicles.
 After your tour of the museum you will visit the neighbouring Molson Coors brewery, the UK’s largest brewery, which brews major brands such as Carling and Coors Light.
 Finish your visit at the Brewery Tap Bar where you can sample some of the local beers you have learnt about and enjoy a delicious lunch included in the price.

 This afternoon you will travel north to Manchester, where you will visit a local pub in the evening for some scrumptious food and thirst-quenching drinks.

 You will stay in Manchester for two nights.